crazybie/linear_ac/README.md

 NOTE: current version need go1.18+.

-## Potential UseCases
+## Potential Use cases
 1. A large amount of memory never needs to be released. (global configs, read-only assets like navmesh)
 2. Massive temporary objects with deterministic lifetime. (protobuf objects send to network)

-# Pros than v1.20 Arena
+# Pros over v1.20 arena
-1. much faster on allocating(see benchmark results below), gc marking and sweeping.
+1. Much faster on allocating(see benchmark results below), gc marking and sweeping.
-2. support concurrency.
+2. Support concurrency.
-3. slice append can utilize the linear allocator as well.
+3. Slice append can utilize the linear allocator as well.
-4. support debugging mode.
+4. Support debugging mode.

 ## Highlights